nmoroze/tclint/README.md

 [Violations](docs/violations.md) documentation page for a description of all lint violations `tclint` may report.

 Aspects of `tclint`'s behavior can be controlled by a configuration file.
-By default, `tclint` will look for a file named `tclint.toml` or `.tclint` in the current working directory (in that order), but a path to an alternate configuration file can be provided using the `-c` or `--config` flag.
+By default, `tclint` will search for a file named `tclint.toml` or `.tclint` by walking the parent directories of source files, but a path to an alternate configuration file can be provided using the `-c` or `--config` flag.
 See [Configuration](docs/configuration.md) for documentation on the configuration file.

 `tclint` includes a plugin system for checking EDA tool-specific commands.
 See the [Plugins](docs/plugins.md) documentation page for more info.